Chordeuma proximum Ribaut, 1913

 GB IUCN status: Least Concern

-A brown millipede, to 13mm in length, with the eye comprising an almost equilateral triangular patch of ocelli (in Melogona species the eye comprises an acute triangular patch).
-This species is identical in appearance to the rare Chordeuma sylvestre and the two can only be separated by dissection of male gonopds (female and immature specimens cannot be identified).
+A brown millipede, to 13mm in length, with the eye comprising an almost equilateral triangular patch of ommatidia (in Melogona species the eye comprises an acute triangular patch).
+This species is identical in appearance to the rare Chordeuma sylvestre and the two can only be separated by examination of male gonopods (female and immature specimens cannot be identified).